DIY Ottoman or Footstool Using a Wooden Spool

 Rest Your Feet on this Easy to Make DIY Piece

-When I saw this wooden spool by the trash (that formerly held wire sold by the foot), I knew exactly what I wanted to make with it… The DIY ottoman or footstool is made using an old wooden spool with upholstery fabric, batting, foam and casters.
+When I saw this wooden spool by the trash (that formerly held wire sold by the foot), I knew exactly what I wanted to make with it… The DIY ottoman or footstool is made using a wooden spool with upholstery fabric, batting, foam and casters.
 This easy to make piece requires minimal sewing skills (basically sewing a straight line), an upholstery stapler and a drill…

 - Old wooden spool

-- 1″ foam (I used a piece of a memory foam mattress topper)
+- 1″ foam (I used a piece of a memory foam mattress topper) (<– affiliate link!)

 - Upholstery batting

 Take a few measurements of the spool… This will be really helpful in determining how much fabric, batting and foam are needed, as well as how long the skirt will be.
 The spool I used measured 19″ across, 13″ tall and was 62″ in circumference.

 I cut a piece of fabric measuring 36″ long by the width of the fabric.
 (Most upholstery or decorator fabrics are approximately 52″ wide.)
 I laid the fabric on a table, right side facing down, then laid the batting on top of it.
 I traced the top of the spool on the foam, then cut out the circle.